MananTank/babel-plugin-validate-jsx-nesting/readme.md

 ## babel config

-Refer to [babel config](https://babeljs.io/docs/en/configuration) guide to learn about configuring babel
+Refer to the [babel config](https://babeljs.io/docs/en/configuration) guide to learn about configuring babel

 ## no options

-with this config plugin throws error when invalid jsx nesting is found
+with this config, the plugin throws an error when invalid JSX nesting is found

 ```json
 {